dee912/project-3-client/README.md

 ```JavaScript
 const ownPl8s = (pl8 && m8 && pl8.filter(pl8s => pl8s.m8 === m8._id))
 ```
-* On the user model this is a r8dPl8s key with when a user assigned a rating to any plate that plate is added to the array
+* On the user model this is a r8dPl8s key with when a user assigned a rating to any plate that plate is added to the array.
 * I ran a map through this and added a turnery in order to place a default placement card if the array length was 0.
 * After running the map the plates were then displayed.
 ```JavaScript